 tel: 08 9270 4663

 The Busselton Super Store stocks a full range of uniforms for all our local schools.

 Cash & EFTPOS payments accepted.
 Online ordering and lay-by facilities available.

-Click here to download the latest VPS Uniform Order Form
+Click to download the current VPS Uniform Order Form

 BOTH Boys and Girls:

 - School logo Black/White polo shirt

 - School logo Zip Jacket

 - School logo black track pants (blue/white piping)